cirosantilli/linux-cheat/file-permissions.md

     rm a/a
         #removed

-##Sgid
+##SGID

-Files created under sgid dir get the same group as the parent dir.
+Files created under SGID dir get the same group as the parent dir.

-Dirs created under sgid also have sgid set!
+Dirs created under SGID also have SGID set!

     a=
     b=